KaisTahar/dqLib/README.md

   | uniqueness | rdCase_uniqueness_rate, duplication_rate|
   | concordance | orphaCoding_relativeFrequency, unique_rdCase_relativeFrequency|

-- The following references are required to assess the quality of orphacoding:
+- The following references are required to assess the quality of RD documentation:

   - Current Version of Alpha-ID-SE Terminology [1]
   - A reference for tracer diagnoses such as the list provided in [2].

     [1]   BfArM - Alpha-ID-SE [Internet]. [cited 2022 May 23].
 Available from: https://www.bfarm.de/EN/Code-systems/Terminologies/Alpha-ID-SE/_node.html

     [2]   List of Tracer Diagnoses Extracted from Alpha-ID-SE Terminology [Internet].
 2022 [cited 2022May 24].
-Available from: https://doi.org/21.11101/21.11101/0000-0007-F6DE-A
+Available from:  https://doi.org/21.11101/0000-0007-F6DF-9
 ------------------------------------------------------------------------

 ## Installation